Tips for running a games club

 - Event Signage: Clear signage to where you are playing, ideally outside the building signage near the players to invite others to join and interaction.
 We play in a pub and have a few signs to show players and passers by they are welcome to come and chat and join in.
 Seeing people deep in a game can be intimidating

-- Variety: Play and support a range of games
+- Variety: Play and support a range of games, and other activities

 - Accessibility and inclusion measures: Make the space as accessibility as you can, from wheel chair access, good lighting, low background noise to card holders and large print games